 Built-in, C++, C#, Java, XQuery, XSLT 2.0, XSLT 3.0.

 This input must receive a connection from a mapping item that provides a sequence of zero or more values.
-For example, the connection may originate from a source XML item, a CSV field, a database record, and so on.
+For example, the connection may originate from a source XML item.

 The following XML file contains information about employees of a demo company.
 Some employees have the same role; therefore, the "role" attribute role contains duplicate values.
 For example, both "Loby Matise" and "Susi Sanna" have the role "Support".